Skip to main content

 The feeling is unmistakable.
 It is a subtle yet persistent haze, a cognitive fog that can descend without warning.
 You might find yourself searching for a word that was just on the tip of your tongue, or rereading a sentence multiple times for its meaning to register.

 This experience, often described as a loss of mental sharpness, is a deeply personal and valid concern for many men undergoing anti-androgen therapy.
-Your sense that your has shifted is a direct perception of a real biological change.
+Your sense that your cognitive function has shifted is a direct perception of a real biological change.
 Understanding the science behind this change is the first step toward actively managing it.

 Androgens, the family of hormones that includes testosterone, are powerful signaling molecules that perform a vast array of functions throughout the body.
 While their role in muscle mass, bone density, and libido is widely recognized, their influence within the central nervous system is equally profound.